-With nursing home abuse on the rise, you can’t be too careful about the nursing home you select for yourself or a loved one.
+With nursing home abuse on the rise, you cannot be too careful about the nursing home you select for yourself or a loved one.
 While there is no single indicator of a bad nursing home, and while even the very best nursing homes occasionally inadvertently hire a bad employee, there are signs you can watch out for, which may be indicators of nursing home abuse.

-Below are a few signs to be on the look out for when evaluating a nursing home.
+Below are a few signs to be on the lookout for when evaluating a nursing home.

 If You Have Already Placed Your Loved One in a Nursing Home